 Why should a patient come to a member of your prostate cancer surgical team?

-Can you talk about Memorial Sloan-Kettering’s surgical breast service?
+Can you talk about Memorial Sloan Kettering’s surgical breast service?

 Once again, the approach is collaborative.
 When you see a breast surgeon here, you’re not just seeing a surgeon expert at removing a lump, or even removing a breast if that proves necessary.
 You gain access to a highly sophisticated team — including breast cancer pathologists, radiologists, medical oncologists, and radiation oncologists — who apply the most-modern diagnostic tools to understanding your cancer and developing the most effective treatment plan possible.
 Our surgeons have the world’s largest experience in axillary lymph node dissection.
 And we have a group of gifted plastic and reconstructive surgeons able to perform extremely complex breast reconstructions, if these are required.

-And what can you say about Memorial Sloan-Kettering’s program in thoracic surgery?
+And what can you say about Memorial Sloan Kettering’s program in thoracic surgery?

 Our thoracic surgeons deal exclusively with cancer, whether primary lung cancer, esophageal cancer, mesothelioma, or cancers that have metastasized to the lung.
 They’re pioneers in treating these complicated diseases, which often entail high-risk operations.
 They work with our medical oncologists and radiation oncologists to develop chemo-radiation treatments that can shrink tumors to make surgery possible and, sometimes, to allow a patient to avoid surgery altogether.
 They’ve pioneered ways of reconstructing the esophagus when it has to be removed, and we’re a leading center in the use of laparoscopic and robotic surgery in lung cancer as well as pioneers in robotic surgery for esophageal cancer.
 These surgeons are actively developing new devices to make operations safer and more effective.
-And they’re involved in developing the world’s first immunotherapy program for mesothelioma and adenocarcinoma of the lung, in collaboration with scientists in our Center for Cell Engineering.

-Finally, what drew you to Memorial Sloan-Kettering?
+Finally, what drew you to Memorial Sloan Kettering?